PastelNightmare/6502-Smartbread-SBC/README.md

+# Archiving, for now!
+I don't recommend using V1 of the board as of now.
+As I play around with the finished PCB, I realized there are a few issues with it.
+- A13 is not connected to the RAM chip, so you have to make a jumper to it from elsewhere.
+- The below mentioned difference in clock generation from other processors to the WDC version.
+- I'm using the WDC 65C22S, which does NOT have an open-drain interrupt output!
+It has a totem pole ouput!
+Right now, it's currently wired as if it were open drain, which is fine as long as you **don't use interrupts.** If you do though, you will short circuit the IRQ lines of the VIA.

+# Upcoming hardware changes?
+- Reconnect A13, obviously.
+- Make the system clock with WDC parts in mind
+- Add schottky diodes on the VIA interrupts to connect them with the other open drain interrupts.
+Fine at 2mhz clock speed.
+- Change address decoding to use Daryl Rictors DEC-1. https://sbc.rictor.org/decoder.html

+# Upcoming software changes?
+- A customized version of EHBasic, which I've already made.
+Includes commands for sound, clearing screen, and returning to the monitor.
+- Updating VGM player to load VGM out of RAM instead of ROM, and commented to explain better what it is doing.
+- Porting WozMon to this board for easier data entry.
+DeMon is fine, but it was more a project for me anyway.
+- A better terminal emulator program
+- Eventually, using the new interrupts to allow streaming of VGM from the serial port.
+But that is a long time off.

 # IMPORTANT DESIGN NOTE
 Due to a design difference with the WDC version of the 65C02 processor, this board will not work with WDC chips without a small modification.
 See "Using a WDC 65C02" below.